IM LS9: Design

-The LS9 uses a front end design similar to that of the updated LS6 with the model's Y-shaped headlights.
+The LS9 uses a front end design similar to that of the facelifted LS6 with its Y-shaped headlights.
 Full-width light bars are present at both the front and back.
 The front end is closed and has a small air intake on the bottom.
 Retractable door handles, a slightly slanted roofline, and 5-spoke wheels are also present in the LS9's design.
 The interior uses an oval-shaped 2-spoke steering wheel.

+Features

 A LiDAR system will be available on the LS9 with it being part of an ADAS system expected to be supplied by Momenta.

 At launch, it was announced that customers can choose between a half-spoke or full-spoke steering wheel.
 Regardless of what steering model is optioned, sliding rotary controls are used on both sides of the wheel.
 The LS9's interior adopts a similar layout to the IM LS6, featuring a 27.1-inch 5K MiniLED dual central control screen and a 15.6-inch 3K MiniLED passenger entertainment screen.
 The LS9 has a four-wheel steering system that allows the rear wheels to turn up to 24 degrees.
 It also features a refrigerator in the interior as standard.

+Also equipped on the LS9 are "outdoor luxury" features such as a tent hanging from tailgate, water heater, a water tank with a ten litre capacity, shower, and graphene-based underfloor heating.

+IM LS9 Hyper

+The IM LS9 Hyper is the high-performance version of the LS9 and is IM Motors' flagship model.
+It was unveiled on January 28, 2026 and is the first production car to use an electronic four-wheel steering system.
+Compared to the regular LS9 it uses a tri-motor system.
+Hyper models also receive exclusive badging on the D-pillar and on the tailgate.

+Delivery milestone

+On May 28, 2026, SAIC Motor delivered its 100 million vehicle, an LS9 Hyper in Shanghai, becoming the first automotive group in the history of China automotive industry to achieve a cumulative production and sales volume of over 100 million vehicles.

 Powertrain

 The total power output is 523 hp from a 160 kW front motor and a 230 kW rear motor.
 A 153 hp 1.5-liter turbocharged inline-4 petrol engine will be used as a generator, and is not mechanically connected to the wheels.

 The battery range of the LS9 was originally 450 km.
 This figure was changed to 402 km when the launch date was announced.
 The battery was confirmed to be CATL's Freevoy on the same day, with a capacity of 65.9 kWh.

+The LS9 Hyper uses the same battery as the regular LS9, but gets a smaller electric range of 308 km and has a power output of 737 hp with the front motor still producing 215 hp while the two rear motors produce 261 hp each.